willmtemple/serendipity/CONTRIBUTING.md

 #### VS Code

-A VS Code workspace is provided in the repository as [`/serendipity.code-workspace`][workspace].
-VS Code users are highly suggested to disable automatic type acquisition either through the graphical settings UI (labeled: "TypeScript: Disable Automatic Type Acquisition") or through the `settings.json` file (`"typescript.disableAutomaticTypeAcquisition": false`).
+Serendipity provides a script to generate a VS Code workspace.
+You can generate the `serendipity.code-workspace` file by using the `rush generate-workspace` command.
+VS Code users are highly suggested to disable automatic type acquisition either through the graphical settings UI (labeled: "TypeScript:
+Disable Automatic Type Acquisition") or through the `settings.json` file (`"typescript.disableAutomaticTypeAcquisition": false`).

-Do not manually edit the workspace.
-Instead edit the template file in `tools/scripts` and regenerate the workspace using `rush generate-workspace`.
+The workspace is generated using a template file (in `tools/scripts`).
+To commit a change to the default workspace, edit this template and regenerate the workspace using `rush generate-workspace`.

 ## Platforms